ShaheenHossain/eagle-12.1/doc/reference/testing.rst

     run all imported modules

-The test runner will simply run any test case, as described in the official `unittest documentation`_, but Eagle ERP provides a number of utilities and helpers related to testing Eagle ERP content (modules, mainly):
+The test runner will simply run any test case, as described in the official `unittest documentation`_, but Eagle provides a number of utilities and helpers related to testing Eagle content (modules, mainly):

 .. autoclass:: eagle.tests.common.TransactionCase
     :members: browse_ref, ref